 10.4.1.
 Many cards and ice subroutines inflict damage on the Runner.
 The Runner SUFFERS (sometimes referred to as "TAKES") damage according to the rules for the type of damage specified.
-If a Corp card "does" damage to the Runner, they suffer that much damage, with the addition that the Corp and the source card are responsible for that damage.
+If a Corp card "does" damage to the Runner, they suffer that much damage, with the additional provision that the Corp and the source card are responsible for that damage.
+If a card directs or allows the Runner to "suffer" damage, then the Runner and the source card are responsible for that damage.